Millions of Girls Worldwide Still Subjected to Painful, Dangerous Genital Cutting

 Detroit doctors charged

-In 2017, the Justice Department charged two Detroit-area doctors with performing FGM on nine girls as young as five years old.
+In 2017, the Justice Department charged two Detroit-area doctors with performing FGM on nine girls as young as six years old.
 The doctors are members of the Dawoodi Bohra Muslim sect.

 But the following year, a federal judge in Michigan dismissed the charges against them, ruling that the law was unconstitutional.

-In a highly unusual move, the Justice Department then declined to appeal the decision and instead asked Congress to amendment the law.
+In a highly unusual move, the Justice Department then declined to appeal the decision and instead asked Congress to amend the law.

-With bipartisan support, the House bill, which would raise the maximum penalty for performing FGM on a minor, is widely expected to pass in the coming months.
+With bipartisan support, the House bill, which would raise the maximum penalty for performing FGM on a minor to ten years, is widely expected to pass in the coming months.

 "It is critical that we take steps to update the FGM statute to ensure that girls are protected from this brutal practice,” House Judiciary Committee Jerrold Nadler said last week.